 Most choosy Christians take it for granted that all of their beliefs came from Jesus.
 They are ignorant of how many actually came from Sam.

 Am I crazy to suggest that Christians should choose and read Jesus' teachings more often?

 Jesus said that He is the Door.
 Those that enter through Him are saved.
 Those who go in and out through Him will find pasture (John 10:9).

 Christians are not going in and out to pasture through the door, Jesus.
 They have a different book open.
 It is Sam's book.
 They are going in and out through Sam to find pasture.
-"Amen, amen, I tell you, the person not going through the door into the yard of the sheep, but climbing up some other way, that person is a thief and a bandit."
-(John 10:1 BV) "The thief does not come except so that he might steal, kill, and ruin."
-(John 10:10 BV).
+"Verily, verily, I say to you, He that does not enter into the sheepfold through the door, but climbs up some other way, the same is a thief and a robber" (John 10:1 KJV) "The thief only comes to steal, to kill, and to destroy" (John 10:10 KJV).

-"...the sheep listen to His (the shepherd's) voice.... ...the sheep follow him because they know his voice.
-Another person they will not in any way follow, but they will run away from him because they do not know the other person's voice."
-(John 10:3-5 BV)
+"...the sheep hear His (the shepherd's) voice.... ...the sheep follow Him for they know His voice.
+A stranger will they not follow, but will flee from him: for they know not the voice of strangers."
+(John 10:3-5 KJV)"

 Unfortunately, a lot of Christians are following a stranger's voice, Sam's voice.
 How sad.

-Listen to what else Jesus said, "And if anyone listens to My statements and does not observe them, I do not judge Him.
-You see, I did not come so that I may judge the world, but so that I might rescue the world.
-The person disregarding Me and not receiving My statements has something judging him: the message that I spoke.
-That will judge him in the last day because I did not speak from Myself, but the Father who sent Me, He has given Me a demand, what I might say and what I might speak" (John 12:47-49 BV).
+Listen to what else Jesus said, "And if anyone listens to My statements and doesn't observe them, I don't judge Him.
+You see, I didn't come so that I may judge the world, but so that I might rescue the world.
+The person disregarding Me and not receiving My statements has the message judging him, the one that I spoke.
+That will judge him in the last day because I didn't speak from Myself, but the Father who sent Me, He has given Me a demand, what I might say and what I might speak" (John 12:47-49 BV).

 Jesus actually said a lot more on this topic.
 Jesus knew people (yes, even good Christians) would choose Sam over Him.